corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-basic-cordapp-state.md

 title: Write the states
 ---

 This tutorial guides you through writing the two states you need in your CorDapp: `AppleStamp` and `BasketofApples`.
-You will be editing the `contracts/src/main/java/com/template/states/TemplateState.java` file in this tutorial.
+You will be creating these states in the `contracts/src/main/java/com/template/states/` directory in this tutorial.
+Refer to the `TemplateState.java` file in this directory for guidance.

 ## Learning objectives